AndreIIUX/AndreIIUX/README.md

 <ul>
   <li> 🔭 Currently, I'm working in the Experimental Economics Laboratory (LEEX) of the Economics Department at PUCP.</li>
   <li> 🌱 I'm learning Python, Otree and Machine Learning. </li>
-  <li> ⚡ I'm intersted in Data Science and Experimental Economics. </li>
+  <li> ⚡ I'm interested in Data Science and Experimental Economics. </li>
 </ul>

 <p>  📫 How to reach me:  </p>